 - Calling the Chase Auto Finance customer support

 The easiest way to ask for an extension date for your bill is to send a letter.
 DoNotPay can help you do that in just a few easy steps!
-All you need to do is access our app either through your web browser or iOS device and let us know what kind of help you need.
+All you need to do is access our app through your web browser and let us know what kind of help you need.

 Once you do that, we will ask you to provide us with some additional information about yourself and your current circumstances.
 This is the information we need from you:

 - Your address

 - The reason behind your being unable to pay for the Chase Auto Finance bill